 - To ensure optimum test performance and to meet the specifications, the technical instructions validated by HYPHEN BioMed should be followed carefully.
-The laboratory is responsible for validating any changes made to these instructions for use - Any reagent presenting an unusual appearance or showing signs of contamination must be rejected - Any suspicious samples or those showing signs of activation must be rejected. - Any plasma displaying a coagulum or showing signs of contamination must be rejected. - For a better accuracy, samples measured ≤20% can be tested at the 1:20 dilution, and obtained results divided by 2; for samples measured >120%, the 1:80 dilution can be used and obtained results multiplied by 2.
-If a different dilution factor from the standard 1:40 is used, the concentration must be corrected by the complementary dilution factor, i.e. x 2 for 1:80. or x 0.5 for 1:20). - For the possible influence of interferences, refer to specific application for the analyzer used (no significant effect is observed in two-point kinetics methods (STA-R®) for bilirubin concentration up to 60 mg/dL, hemoglobin concentration up to 500 mg/dL and triglycerides - concentration up to 125 mg/dL, by plasma overload tests).

-Thrombin inhibitors (eg: Hirudin, Argatroban, Dabigatran...) present in the tested sample may lead to overestimation of AT concentration. - The assay can also be performed on purified milieu, using corresponding appropriate calibration.
+The laboratory is responsible for validating any changes made to these instructions for use - Any reagent presenting an unusual appearance or showing signs of contamination must be rejected - Any suspicious samples or those showing signs of activation must be rejected.
+Any plasma displaying a coagulum or showing signs of contamination must be rejected. - For a better accuracy, samples measured $\leq 20\%$ can be tested at the 1:20 dilution, and obtained results divided by 2; for samples measured >120%, the 1:80 dilution can be used and obtained results multiplied by 2.
+If a different dilution factor from the standard 1:40 is used, the concentration must be corrected by the complementary dilution factor, i.e. x 2 for 400 care 0.5 feed 1:00.
+1:80. or x 0.5 for 1:20). - For the possible influence of interferences, refer to specific application for the analyzer used (no significant effect is observed in two-point kinetics methods (STA-R®) for bilirubin concentration up to 60 mg/dL, hemoglobin concentration up to 500 mg/dL and triglycerides concentration up to 125 mg/dL, by plasma overload tests).
+Thrombin inhibitors (eg: Hirudin, Argatroban, Dabigatran...) present in the tested sample - may lead to overestimation of AT concentration - The assay can also be performed on purified milieu, using corresponding appropriate calibration - AT measured in some variants can present variation when tested with the various AT activity assays.
+Depending on the variant (and treatment), discrepancy between AT activity anti IIa and anti Xa assays is reported as well as very rare normal result.